SagarRaghuvanshi31/Keycloak-Documentation/Docs.md

 - **Automated Theme Bundling**: Keycloakify bundles your theme into a JAR file, ready to import directly into Keycloak.
 - **Community Support**: If you're stuck or need guidance, reach out through our **Discord channel** or **GitHub issues**.

-# Customizing Keycloak Login Page with Docker & Storybook
+# Customizing Keycloak Login Page Theme

 This guide explains how to customize the Keycloak login page step by step.
 We will use the Keycloakify starter template, set up Keycloak using Docker,